-- WMLScript[WMLScript] is a lightweight scripting language, loosely based on ECMAScript[ECMAScript], which provides programmable functionality that can be used in clients with limited capabilities over narrow-band communication links.
+- ECMAScript Mobile Profile[ESMP] is a profile of the ECMAScript Language Specification, edition 3 [ECMAScript] based on the ECMAScript 3rd Edition Compact Profile [ECMA327] with the inclusion of both native and commonly used host objects to provide an interoperable and consistent programming environment for applications. - WMLScript[WMLScript] is a lightweight scripting language, loosely based on ECMAScript[ECMAScript], which provides programmable functionality that can be used in clients with limited capabilities over narrow-band communication links.
 Scripting enhances the standard browsing and presentation facilities of WML with behavioural capabilities.
 It can be used to support more advanced UI functions, add intelligence to the client, provide access to the device and its peripheral functionality and reduces the amount of bandwidth needed to send data between the server and the client.
 WAE defines the library interfaces for the standard set of libraries[WMLStdLib] supported by WMLScript to provide access to the core functionality of a WAP client. - WBXML[WBXML] is a compact binary representation of the XML.
 Its format is designed to reduce the transmission size of XML documents with no loss of functionality or semantic information, allowing more effective use of XML data on narrow-band communication channels.
 The format is designed to preserve the element structure of XML.
 The binary format encodes the parsed physical form of an XML document, i.e., the structure and content of document entities.
 Meta-information, including the document type definition and conditional sections, is removed when the document is converted to the binary format.
 In the WAP version 1 environment, most of XML based document types, including WML1, are encoded into WBXML and support for WBXML is required.
 However, WBXML encoding for some formats are removed or deprecated in WAP version 2; e.g., WML2 document can not be encoded into WBXML. - vCard[VCARD] and vCalender[VCAL] are supported for exchanging phone book and calendar data objects. vCard and vCalendar are industry-standards defined by the IMC. vCard and vCalendar data are exchanged using WDP, WSP, or W-HTTP including WAP Push.

-Figure 5-1 illustrates components of WAE.
-In Figure 5-1, those components which are beyond the WAE scope are greyed out.
+Figure 5-1 illustrates components of the WAE User Agent and WAP Application Framework in relationship to the WAP version 2 architecture [WAPArch].
+In Figure 5-1, those components which are beyond the WAE scope and have no dependencies on WAE in dark grey and those with dependencies on WAE in the hatched grey.
 Note: This is not an exhaustive figure.

-Figure 5-1: WAE Components
+Figure 5-1: WAE Components in relation to the WAP version 2 architecture